evands/simonweb-paging/README.md

 Paging within other hospital systems which are using a SimonWeb-based system may be possible using this app with minor modifications.
 I'm making the source code available in case it is useful.
 I am not able to provide developer or user level support for this.

+The main customization needed when moving from Vandy to Emory was specified via the PagingHostName, PagingMaxCharacters, and PagingPrefix in the Info.plist file for each app.
+Other systems may require more extensive customization than that.

 -evands